mlindegarde/misc--2025-draft/README.md

 ## Instructions
 When doing any sort of analysis, always follow these general rules:
 1. `2025-my-active-roster.csv` should be used to learn about my current team roster.
 2. `2025-fantasy-pros-rookie-rankings.csv` should always be used to determine the most probable draft position for each player in the LFFL draft.
+For example, Ashton Jeanty and Omarion Hamption are listed as the top two picks.
+It is not likely they will still be present when it is my turn to pick.
-3. Use `2025-mel-kiper -1st-round.csv`, `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `2025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to determine how actual draft position might rise or fall from the order provided in `2025-fantasy-pros-rookie-rankings.csv`.
+3. Use `2025-mel-kiper -1st-round.csv`, `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `2025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to determine how actual draft position might rise or fall from the order provided in `2025-fantasy-pros-rookie-rankings.csv` by aggregating the data and taking into consideration the delta between the aggregated data and the suggest ranking in `2025-fantasy-pros-rookie-rankings.csv`.
 4. Use the notes column from `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to understand the reasoning behind the pick.
 This information should be strongly considered when identifying the potential fantasy impact a player might have.
 5. Use `2025-pff-7-rounds.csv` when looking for picks beyond the first round.
 6. Reference the `Glossary` section below to identify unknown terms